ag-sanjjeev/Bootstrap-Notes/docs/v5/components.alerts.md

 </div>
 ```

+### &#10022; Link in alert:
-- To add links in the alert boxes rather than the traditional links.
+To add links in the alert boxes rather than the traditional links.

 ```html
 <div class="alert alert-primary" role="alert">
   ... <a href="#" class="alert-link">an example link</a> ...
 </div>
 ```

+### &#10022; Alert heading:
-- To add alert heading with additional content.
+To add alert heading with additional content.

 ```html
 <div class="alert alert-danger" role="alert">
   <h4 class="alert-heading">{Alert Heading}</h4>